sidiousvic/sidious.pizza/about.md

 ![A japanese classroom with an alien drawn on the blackboard](/assets/images/aliens-on-board.webp){ optimize priority="high" width=800 }

-I've been a dishwasher.
-I also worked at a video store.
-I lived in rural Japan for a while, teaching at elementary schools.
+Dishwasher, teacher, gardener, I've done it all!
+Las Cruces, Hong Kong, Disneyland, I've been everywhere!
+Animation, music, programming, I've had too much god damn free time!

+No matter where I am or how I'm earning bread, I'm always cooking up some wacky sh\*t on the side.
+[Xeno the Alien](https://www.youtube.com/watch?v=cu3iGtqeYD4) was a doodle on a my 4th grade classroom blackboard.
+[Tattsu](/posts/tattsu) was a . on.
+[NEMESIS](https://open.spotify.com/intl-ja/album/1qHUvcdIbPv4CTNTDWlzPU?si=LaftNGr6Ska3ZAMejh1obA) was an, and [SPACE PHANTOM](/posts/shot-in-the-dark) when .

 They say an idle brain is the devil's fruit shop, or something like that.
-Anyway, boredom breeds misadventure.
+Anyway, _boredom breeds misadventure._

-I wrote [Tattsu](/posts/tattsu) on a piano at Oiwake Elementary.
-I drew [Xeno the Alien](https://www.youtube.com/watch?v=cu3iGtqeYD4) on a 4th grade clasroom blackboard.
-My journal was ridden with scenes about undead fiends and space assassins.
-I released [NEMESIS](https://open.spotify.com/intl-ja/album/1qHUvcdIbPv4CTNTDWlzPU?si=LaftNGr6Ska3ZAMejh1obA), and [I programmed my first game](/posts/shot-in-the-dark).

 <a name="tokyo-boy"></a>

 ## TOKYO BOY

-Tokyo adopted me a few years ago and I am very happy here.
-You can break the law in sinless ways and still feel like a maverick.

-Cheap booze by the convenience store, cherry blossoms in the dark, futuristic art and old ghostly shrines, the most ordinary quiet streets and bollocks weirdo shit all in the same huge slab of concrete.
+Loitering by the convenience store, [ginkgo leaves in the dark](/posts/icchou-ga-ochiru), cyberpunk malls and tenebrous shrines, suits and artists and weirdos.
 I may get tired of it all someday, but I will always call it home.

 <div class="picture-grid">